LukasGallasch/youtube-scraper/README.md

 <h1>Youtube-Scraper</h1>

 <h2>Short description </h2>
-The youtube-scraper allows you to scrape most comments in the commentsection on Youtube.
+The youtube-scraper allows you to scrape most¹ comments in the commentsection on Youtube.
 You can also get videodatas about whole youtubechannels.

 <h2>Functions</h2>
 <h3>Youtube-Stats</h3>